Updated April 8, 2021

 *Beginning April 11th, the Caine Halter Family Y & Prisma Health Family Y locations will open on Sundays from 1:00pm-5:00pm.
 Basketball gyms, wellness centers, steam rooms/saunas will be available.
 Childwatch will not be offered, and pools will be temporarily inaccessible, although we do plan to open the pools on Sundays in the coming weeks.
 Please check back for updates!
 All YMCA of Greenville members may access either of these locations on Sundays.

 For the safety of our YMCA members, program participants and staff, we are being thoughtful and intentional about our reopening process.
 Based on CDC and State guidelines, all membership branches are operating with limited offerings and hours to allow our staff team to maintain facility cleanliness and control facility traffic in accordance with social distancing.

 We continue to work through a phased, graduated plan to increase offerings and service hours as the State allows.
 We will closely follow the Governor’s orders (including capacity limits) and require that everyone maintain six feet of social distance from others.
 We eagerly await the opportunity to see you at the Y again and to continue serving you, our friends and neighbors!

-The YMCA of Greenville will soon implement a powerful new layer of protection for our members, staff and volunteers in the ongoing battle against viruses and illness.
-Coming early in 2021, all of our locations will install bipolar ionization units (BPI).
-These units will be mounted in the central air conditioning system of our buildings, and work to attack airborne contaminants such as bacteria and virus cells (VOC), odorous gasses, and particulate matter.
+The YMCA of Greenville has implemented a powerful new layer of protection for our members, staff and volunteers in the ongoing battle against viruses and illness.
+Now, all of our locations have new bipolar ionization units (BPI).
+These units are mounted in the central air conditioning system of our buildings, and work to attack airborne contaminants such as bacteria and virus cells (VOC), odorous gasses, and particulate matter.
 The result is safer, cleaner air, that is continuously generated by these low-maintenance, energy efficient units.
 See the diagram below, and visit this link to read more!